 To increase power module yield and reliability, many in the electronics industry are developing new power packaging products.
 There is particular interest in targeting common failure locations, die and substrate attach, interconnection, and encapsulation.
 The resulting increase in packaging density and introduction of new materials makes it more challenging than ever to meet performance requirements.
 Through a series of case studies, this ZESTRON Academy webinar provides a look at factors to consider when selecting cleaning agents and optimizing cleaning processes to ensure material compatibility and maximum reliability.

 How clean is clean?
-When manufacturing electronic assemblies, impurities left on the board’s surface or underneath the components may lead to field failures.
-This webinar provides an overview of the methodologies available to properly assess the cleanliness of post-clean assemblies.
+When manufacturing electronic assemblies, impurities left on a board’s surface or underneath components may lead to field failures.
+This ZESTRON Academy webinar provides an overview of the tools and methods available to properly assess the cleanliness of assemblies after the cleaning process.

 Do you conformally coat your electronic assemblies?
 If so, cleaning prior to conformal coating is a must to ensure that your products perform as expected over the long-term.
 This ZESTRON Academy webinar examines how coating over residues can result in product failures and offers cleaning process recommendations to prevent it from happening.